dlee075/OnlineMachineLearningComparator/README.md

 Setup:

 1. Run npm install in the main directory (where package.json is located).
-2. If not already there, create an uploads folder.
+2. If not already there, create an uploads folder in public.

 Use 1 : Classifier Algorithms